|

 Known locally as Dai Yue Shan, Lantau Island is a place where you can dive into nature and the serenity of the whole island.

 I was surprised to find out there is a vast forest area in Hong Kong.
-I always thought Hong Kong was full of skyscrapers, which, in this case, is only valid for Hong Kong Island.
+I always thought Hong Kong was full of skyscrapers.
+Turns out that is only valid for Hong Kong Island.

 Day Trip Itinerary to Lantau Island 1